Deep Learning in Physical Layer Communications: Introduction

-Different from the aforementioned applications, where it is normally difficult to find a concrete mathematical model for feature representations, various theories, from information theory to channel modelling, have been well developed to describe communication systems~\cite{physical_layer}.
+Different from the aforementioned DL applications, where it is normally difficult to find a concrete mathematical model for feature representation, various theories and models, from information theory to channel modelling, have been well developed to describe communication systems~\cite{physical_layer}.
 However, the gap between theory and practice motivates us to work on intelligent communications.
-Particularly, the following challenges have been identified in the existing physical layer communications: \begin{itemize} \item \textbf{Mathematical model versus practical channel imperfection}: The conventional communication systems rely on the mathematically expressed channel models.
-While in the real-world applications, complex channels may contain unknown effects that are difficult to be expressed analytically.
-For example, the existing mathematical channel models fail to model molecular communications.
-As a result, a more adaptive framework is required to handle the challenge. \item \textbf{Block structures versus global optimality}: The traditional communication systems consist of several processing blocks, such as channel encoding, modulation, and signal detection, which are designed and optimized within each block locally.
+Particularly, the following challenges have been identified in the existing physical layer communications: \begin{itemize} \item Mathematical model versus practical imperfection: The conventional communication systems rely on the mathematically expressed models for each block.
+While in the real-world applications, complex systems may contain unknown effects that are difficult to be expressed analytically.
+For example, it is hard to model underwater acoustic channels or molecular communications.
+Therefore, a more adaptive framework is required to handle the challenges. \item Block structures versus global optimality: The traditional communication systems consist of several processing blocks, such as channel encoding, modulation, and signal detection, which are designed and optimized within each block locally.
 Thus the global optimality cannot be guaranteed.
 Moreover, the optimal communication system structure varies with environments.
-For example, well-designed multiple access schemes are required for cellular networks while it may not be an optimal design for wireless sensor networks as the complex multiple access design is unaffordable for power-limited devices.
-Therefore, optimal communication systems for different scenarios are more than desired. \item \textbf{Robust signal processing algorithms versus low costs}: Many signal processing algorithms have been developed for communication systems, usually with rigorous mathematical proof of the key properties, i.e., performance bound and convergence.
-However, those well-proved algorithms may not always work well.
-For example, low-resolution analog-to-digital converters are with low energy consumption but at the same time introduce additional nonlinear imperfections, which require robust processing algorithms.
-While those robust algorithms normally introduce high complexity, which is unaffordable for power-limited devices.
-In this case, more efficient and robust signal processing algorithms are required. \end{itemize}
+As a result, optimal or robust communication systems for different scenarios are more than desired.